-Get a ladder if you need to and check the plumbing above the water heater.
+Check the plumbing pipes above the water heater, using a stepladder, if necessary.
 Pay special attention to the water supply lines going into the water heater.
-Flexible water supply tubes are the most common cause of leaks above the water heater, as it is common for the tubes to fail long before the water heater is ready for replacement.
+These may be rigid pipe connections or flexible supply tubes.
+Flexible water supply tubes are the most common cause of leaks above the water heater since it is common for the tubes to fail long before the water heater is ready for replacement.

 02 of 05

 The water heater nipples on top of the water heater, which connect the water heater to the cold water inlet pipe and the hot water exit pipe, are another common place to find leaks.
 The threads are the thinnest part on the nipple and it is not unusual to find leaks in them.
 This can be hard to differentiate from a leak at a supply tube, but if you changed the supply tube already and it is still leaking, the nipple is a likely cause.

 Removing the water heater nipples can be quite difficult and will require a pipe wrench and some leverage.
 Make sure shut off the water and verify that it is off before doing this repair.

 Note: In many states, a special fitting called a dielectric union is required if the galvanized steel nipples are connecting directly to copper pipes.
 The dielectric unions prevent corrosion that occurs because galvanized steel and copper touching together creates a mild electrical charge.